By Jeffrey Brown, on Jul 9, 2020

 Future of Work

-New Content!
-A new investigation by the Bertelsmann Foundation, in partnership with the National Association of Workforce Boards (NAWB), attempts to answer how the future of work will impact Riverside and its workers specifically via a microsite, The Future of Work: Riverside.
+An investigation by the Bertelsmann Foundation, in partnership with the National Association of Workforce Boards (NAWB), attempts to answer how the future of work will impact workers in America and Europe.

 Recent technological advances are changing the way we do business, govern, and interact with each other.
 This shift is causing some concern over the future of work as technological innovations such as artificial intelligence and automation affect work.
 This challenge requires all members of the society to take action that will ensure technology creates a future that works and benefits everyone.

 Mounting concern over the impact of technology and automation on economic, social, and political systems has induced slow-moving panic in Europe and the United States.
 As transatlantic policymakers race to lock in gains from rapid advances in technology and automation, they are also coming to grips with how new technologies such as artificial intelligence and robotics will affect work, tasks, and jobs.

 By Jeffrey Brown, on Jun 3, 2020

 By Jeffrey Brown, on Apr 23, 2020

 By Jeffrey Brown, on Aug 1, 2019